 In purist terms, however, and according to the "official" definition issued by the United States Customs Service, antiques have traditionally been considered items with at least 100 years of age under their belts.
 That means the scale slides every year as more objects grow older and fit into that timeframe.

 Even so, this can still be a controversial topic among antique dealers, authors, and many seasoned appraisal experts.

 Differing Opinions Among "Experts"

 The truth is, you can ask a dozen different antiques "experts" what an antique is and you'll get some different answers.
 There have been heated debates on this topic when groups of antique experts have gathered together and were asked the question: what is an antique?

 Some experts look more at the high style and uppercrust design when deeming an object to be antique.
 They see antiques as "masterpieces" of design and only the highest quality.
 With this assessment, everything from primitive furniture of all ages to faceless Amish rag dolls from the late 1900s would not be considered to be antiques regardless of the rarity of the items in question.
-Many other authors and experts disagree with these folks (including the writer of this article).
+Many other authors and experts disagree with these folks.

 One way to look at this conundrum is the dividing line drawn where styles dramatically changed from an old-fashioned look toward the modern.
 Hemlines were shortened and simplified, and angular Art Deco design was the all the rage during the 1920s moving into the 1930s.
 These fashion and design developments with a forward-thinking bend, among others during this transitional period, provide a stark contrast to the elaborate styles seen during the Edwardian, Victorian, and Colonial periods witnessed in the previous decades to centuries.